Fire and steel construction

 For small, fully loaded hot rolled sections, exposed on all four sides, the inherent fire resistance without added protection can be as little as 12 minutes.
 For very large, hot rolled sections, lightly loaded and with some partial protection from concrete floor slabs on the upper flange, this can be as high as 50 minutes.
 Where the heated perimeter is further reduced by the method of the construction, up to 60 minutes inherent fire resistance can be achieved.
 The best known form of construction which uses this principle is Slimdek.

 Where the inherent fire resistance of the steel is less than that necessary to meet the requirements for structural stability for the building, additional precautions must be taken.
 This usually takes the form of applied fire protection which insulates the steel from the increasing temperatures.
-An option exists when using hot rolled hollow sections to avoid the need for applied fire protection by the use of reinforcement and filling with concrete.
+An option exists when using hot rolled hollow sections to avoid the need for applied fire protection by the use of reinforcement and concrete filling.

 The standard fire test time-temperature relationship